Jygsaw/comfortfood-next/README.md

     - [ ] https://next-auth.js.org/configuration/nextjs#getserversession
 - [ ] migrate auth.ts implementation to new practices after NextAuth.js becomes Auth.js
     - [ ] see: https://authjs.dev/guides/upgrade-to-v5?authentication-method=server-component
+- [ ] limit fetch cookies to only next-auth session tracking cookies

 ## Future Features
+- consider soft delete standard to preserve paper trail on updates
 - research html editors and how to embed user-created articles in pages
 - copied and modified recipes
     - allow users to copy a recipe in order to make personal version for cookbook